Emory-HITI/Niffler/modules/meta-extraction/README.md

 Once started, the below commands help check the status of the service and help find any issues in the execution.

-## Check the status of the mdextractor service.
+## Check the status of the mdextractor service

 ```
 $ sudo systemctl status mdextractor.service